Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 The *1-bucket-using-python* is the name of the new bucket, please enter the desired name for your bucket here.

-### Listing owned buckets
+### Listing buckets
-To get a list of Buckets that you own use the next block of code:
+To get a list of Buckets, that you own, use the next block of code:
 ```python
 for bucket in conn.get_all_buckets():
     print ("{name}\t{created}".format(